zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/_index.md

 ## Disk templates

-An disk template defines the VMDK properties that Portworx will use as a reference.
+A disk template defines the VMDK properties that Portworx will use as a reference for creating the actual disks out of which Portworx will create the virtual volumes for your PVCs.
 These templates are given to Portworx during installation as arguments to the Daemonset.

 The template follows the following format:
 ```